Leadership Studies Course Offerings

 LEAD 363 Leadership and Civic Engagement

-This is a seminar course that is offered whenever a mutual interest in a more specialized topic in leadership studies exists for a faculty member and a sufficient number of students.
+This is a seminar course offered whenever a mutual interest in a more specialized topic in Leadership Studies exists for a faculty member and a sufficient number of students.

 LEAD 400 Leadership Studies Capstone

 This course combines skills development and practical applications with the synthesis and integration of theories and concepts of leadership.
 The course provides students with the opportunity to observe, demonstrate and apply socially responsible leadership on campus and in the community.
-As part of the seminar students may participate as a discussion leader in the introductory leadership studies course, intern at a local service organization or conduct original research on a leadership subject.
 Prerequisite: LEAD 200, senior standing or instructor’s consent.